borntofrappe/borntofrappe/README.md

 In place of this default, and taking inspiration from [this article](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs) shared on [CSS-Tricks](https://css-tricks.com/how-to-favicon-in-2021/) I created an SVG icon to better fit the application.
 The icon describes a rocket pointing up and to the right.
 There's a reason why I landed on the rocket, but I'd rather yada-yada the issue for the time being.

 In terms of actual design I like to draw my vector graphics in VSCode, so that the syntax is the end result of adjusting values by hand.
 I don't feel pressured to optimize the end result with SVGO and I'm more than satisfied just removing the unnecessary whitespace.
-The icon itself has a default stroke color, but changes for a dark color preference.
-The colors refer to the following `hsl` codes:
+The icon itself has a default fill and stroke color, but the values change for the dark color preference.
+The colors refer to the `hsl` codes from the global stylesheet, but are kept in hexadecimal format.

-- hsl(210, 24%, 16%)

-- hsl(213, 32%, 88%)

 Hex colors just take less characters to type.

 Returning to the cited article, the markup references the vector graphic, but also `.ico` and `.png` variants.